As the saying goes – I scream, you scream, we ALL scream for ice cream” – and that includes the grown-ups!

 I hot glued yo-yo halves to the glass carafes and tiny flamingos to the spice bottles because… why not?! ;)

-Since this station features hints of both silver and gold, I spray painted half of the (removable) mason jar rims gold, and hot glued flamingos and tiny cows to the front to make them more playful & on theme.
-Your guests will appreciate outside-the-box details like this!
-And on that note, don’t forget to download the printable Topping Station sign too.
+Since this station features hints of both silver and gold, I spray painted half of the (removable) mason jar rims gold, and hot glued flamingos and tiny cows to the front to make them more playful & themed.
+I’ve found that guests really appreciate charming, outside-the-box details like this!

 Hope you can have some fun setting up a milkshake bar of your own!
 If you need to give yourself an excuse, just remember that July is National Ice Cream Month. ;) Make sure to look for the Real California Milk seal when shopping for your ice cream.
 Here’s what it looks like:

-If you have any questions about this milkshake bar, please feel free to ask them in the comments section, and don’t forget to download the printables below.
+If you have any questions about this milkshake bar, please feel free to ask them in the comments section.
 CHEERS!

 Ice Cream *Bar* Party Printables